JLasc/Bamazon/README.md

 ## Prerequisites

 In order to run this application locally you will need the latest versions of `node.js`, `MySQL workbench`, `vagrant`, and `virtual box` and a VM on your choice.
 This was created using an ubuntu vm.
+View the last section to find links to the respective technologies.

 ## Functionality